113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 * Before you run the registry commands, log in to {{site.data.keyword.cloud_notm}} with the `ibmcloud login` command to generate an access token and authenticate your session.

-## Installing the catalog management plug-in
+## Installing the catalogs management plug-in
 {: #manage-catalogs-plugin}

-To install the catalog management plug-in, run the following command:
+To install the catalogs management plug-in, run the following command:

 ```
 ibmcloud plugin install catalogs-management